eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Overview of the eHIJING event generator

 \paragraph{Nuclear excitation} Multiple collisions also excite the nuclear target.
-We assume that nucleons that participate in multiple collisions will be broken into recoiled pairs of quark and diquark.
+We assume that nucleons that participate in multiple collisions will be broken into recoiled pairs of quark and di-quark.
 They carry the respective color charge of the exchanged gluon to maintain the color neutrality of the entire system.
-The subsequent dynamics of the nuclear target is not considered.
-However, recent studies using the BeAGLE event generator \cite{Zheng:2014cha,Morozov:2018voq,Li:2023dhb} suggest that one can exploit the information in the final states from nuclear break up to select events with different level of multiple collisions.
-This can be a powerful handle for a differential study of in-medium hadronization.
+The subsequent dynamics of the nuclear target are not considered in eHIJING.
+For the physics of target dynamics, one may refer to recent studies with the BeAGLE event generator \cite{Zheng:2014cha,Morozov:2018voq,Chang:2022hkt,Li:2023dhb}.
 Besides the nuclear dynamics, we have also omitted hadronic interactions between the jet and the nucleus.
-They can be important in 1) collisions with lower beam energy, where a significant fraction of hadrons are formed inside the nucleus, 2) heavy flavor production in which heavy quarks travel at non-relativistic speed in the medium and hadronize before they exit the nuclear medium.
+They can be important in 1) collisions with lower beam energy, where a significant fraction of hadrons forms inside the nucleus, 2) heavy flavor production in which heavy quarks travel at non-relativistic speed in the medium and hadronize before they exit the nuclear medium.
 One can couple the current eHIJING with a hadronic transport model in the future to study related physics.